1. Home: Explore careers

 Career tips

-If you work as a freelance illustrator you may decide to sell your work through an agent, who could put you in touch with more buyers.
-An agent will take a percentage of your sales as commission.
+Agents have access to a large network of buyers and will take a percentage of your sales as commission.
 The Society of Artists Agents has details of agents as well as examples of artists' work.

 Further information

-You can get more details about working in illustration from the Association of Illustrators.
+You can get more details about working in illustration from the Association of Illustrators (AOI).

 You can get information on working in creative careers from Discover Creative Careers.